ewaldc/My-Book-Live/debian/debian 8 (Jessie)/README.md

 NFS export is enabled, but you will need to modify exportfs.
 Your data partition should be untouched, it should be mounted on /DataVolume.
 In case you start with a new drive, I have optimized the kernel driver for solid performance on a regular 4K file system which is readable on any Linux server and much easier to backup.
 I posted some performance numbers earlier.

+It is still possible to go back to original FW by modifying `/boot/boot.scr` to boot off /dev/sda2

+## How to install with ext4 ? ##
+While MBL standard u-boot does not boot from ext4 (unless you upgrade u-boot), it is possible to have the root filesystem on ext4.
+This will however